Not Accepting Guests

 Besides, I can't say that I'm a real movie geek: there are still so many films that I need (and I want) to see!

 Music is my love.
 It is pure emotion and spirit.
 My greatest regret is that I don't belong to the acolytes of those arts, the musicians (not yet at least, but I'm trying to learn to play the piano, we'll see what it gives in some year !).
-I try to be the most open that I can about music: I listen to almost all that's worth listening - and that is not too commercial - , from metal to classical (my personal favorite at the moment), from indie to and from italian cantautori or to the psychedelics noises of Mars Volta.
+I try to be the most open that I can about music: I listen to almost all that's worth listening - and that is not too commercial - , from metal to classical (my personal favorite at the moment), from indie to jazz and from italian cantautori or to the psychedelics sound of Mars Volta.

 Anyway I can't hide an old special liking for progressive rock, and some difficulty to understand so called "musics" such as rap, hip hop, techno and house.

-For what concerns the books... what to say?
+Concerning the books... what to say?

 I have a few time for reading, and the pile of "Books That I Started Reading But Then For Some Reason I Didn't Finish", of "Books That I'll Read When I'll Finish The Next Exams Sesson" and of "Books That I Absolutely Want To Start Reading But I Never Have The Time" on my beside table reminds that lifetime is limited...